View on GitHub

 ArchiveBox is an open source tool that lets organizations & individuals archive both public & private web content while retaining control over their data.
 It can be used to save copies of bookmarks, preserve evidence for legal cases, backup photos from FB/Insta/Flickr or media from YT/Soundcloud/etc., save research papers, and more…

-➡️ Get ArchiveBox with pip install archivebox on Linux, macOS, and Windows (WSL2), or via Docker ⭐️.
+➡️ Get ArchiveBox with pip install archivebox on Linux/macOS, or via Docker ⭐️ on any OS.

 Once installed, it can be used as a CLI tool, self-hosted Web App, Python library, or one-off command.